-If you are not registered with a doctor but need to see one, you can receive emergency treatment from any GP surgery.
+If you are not registered with a GP but need to see one, you can get emergency treatment at any GP surgery.

-To register as a temporary resident in England, use Find services to find GP surgeries near to your place of residence.
+To register as a temporary resident in England, you can find a GP near you.

 The surgery will ask you to complete a Temporary services form GMS3 (PDF, 81kb).

-You can register as a temporary resident if you plan to live near the GP surgery for up to three months.
+You can register as a temporary resident if you plan to live near the GP surgery for up to 3 months.

-After three months you will have to apply to register with that surgery as a permanent resident.
+After 3 months you will have to apply to register with that surgery as a permanent resident.

-You can register temporarily with a GP while away from home for work, study or holiday.
-You'll still remain registered with your permanent GP.
+You can register temporarily with a GP surgery while away from home for work, study or on holiday.
+You'll remain registered with your permanent GP surgery.

-Your temporary GP will pass details of any treatment you have to your GP, who will add the information to your medical records.
+The temporary GP surgery will pass details of any treatment you have to your permanent GP surgery.
+They will add the information to your medical records.

 If your application to become a temporary patient is refused, you can still receive emergency treatment for up to 14 days.

 What information do I need?

-Try to have the following information with you when you see your temporary GP for the first time:
+Try to have the following information with you when you see a temporary GP for the first time:

 - details of any medical conditions you have